 For more on UCAT scoring, check out our UCAT Scores page.

 Familiarise Yourself With The Question Types.
-This section assesses your ability to recognise patterns, so the more UCAT practice you do, the quicker you will be able to recognise the kind of patterns that commonly reoccur in exams.
+This section assesses your ability to recognise patterns, so the more UCAT questions you practice, the quicker you will be able to recognise the kind of patterns that commonly reoccur in exams.

 Think About The Patterns.
 As you look at different examples, ask yourself: how many shapes are there in each box?
 Does the tile fit the format?
 Do the shapes or patterns rotate clockwise or anti-clockwise?